HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 *New data types* - assay data types which either can't currently be ingested by the DCP or have only recently (~6m - 1yr) started to be ingested by the system

-*Established data types* - assay data types which have a history of submission and downstream use in the DCP and for which there are already many datasets of this type represented in the platform
+*Established data types* - assay data types which have a history of submission and downstream use in the DCP and for which there are already many datasets of this type represented in the DCP

 *Submission* - the grouping of data and metadata that makes sense to a data contributor to submit at one time.
 For example, a data contributor might upload all the data at once for a publication they have in preparation.
 This grouping does not necessarily correspond to how data is stored or displayed in the DCP nor how it should be displayed to a data consumer